Mahabub-csfs/projects-docs/docs/dashkit-laravel/installation.md

 php artisan serve
 ```

-Go to `.env` file. given your database credential and import our `dashkit.sql` file.
+Go to `.env` file.
+Given your database credential and import our `dashkit.sql` file.

 ```
     DB_CONNECTION=mysql